 How long will I need to hold the SR-22 for?

 Make sure you understand your role in maintaining your insurance and your SR-22.
-A lapse or non-renewal could cost you time and money.

 In Arkansas, the typical amount of time you may be required to keep an SR-22 on file is three years, depending on your conviction.